CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 #### Incorporate Centrelines without Bylaws and Cut Centrelines

 The previous step only converts all bylaws into centrelines and do not include centrelines that are not stated in the bylaws.
-This [mat view query](sql/mat-view-bylaws_centreline_categorized.sql) categorizes bylaws into different parts and incorporates that into the centreline layer into a mat view named `gis.bylaws_centreline_categorized`.
-We check if the centrelines are involved in any bylaws, if they are not, set the speed limit to 50km/h.
+This [mat view query](sql/mat-view-bylaws_speed_limit_layer.sql) categorizes bylaws into different parts and incorporates that into the centreline layer into a mat view named `gis.bylaws_speed_limit_layer`. **This is the final bylaws speed limit layer if one is not interested in the expressways speed limit.** We check if the centrelines are involved in any bylaws, if they are not, set the speed limit to 50km/h.
 If they are just partially included in the bylaws, we check if there's another bylaw that governs that centreline.
 If there is, apply the next bylaw; If there is none, set the speed limit to 50km/h.
 For a centreline that is included partially in more than one bylaws, it falls into the part_two category.
 The function categorizes centrelines based on how the processed bylaw geometries intersect with the original geometry (not all, entirely, partially, or multiple bylaws).
 The picture below communicates that idea with the orange lines being the centrelines, highlighted in yellow being where bylaws applied, and the names above the lines being each category which corresponds to the CTE name.

 ![](jpg/centrelines_categorized.jpg)